localstack/localstack-extensions/aws-replicator/README.md

 5. Now we can communicate with the real resources via Localstack.

+To clean up the running proxy container simply click disable on the Replicator UI.

 ### Resource-specific proxying

 As an alternative to forwarding _all_ requests for a particular service, you can also proxy only requests for _specific_ resources to AWS.